KygoSkyrus/skydial/notes.md

 - whenever anyon other than user itself joins the room, start the call (run the calluser function)
+- either from main page or from dialpage,, a popup should appear for user's name

 - currently there is a room system,,
 - check if the room systems works for group video call,,